steveteoh/steveteoh.github.io/README.md

 Last Updated: 18/01/2023
 <br/>Created: 26/08/2021

 Welcome to Steve Teoh's public health github page.
 This page highlights the shared sources available in _https://steveteoh.github.io_ for demo and educational purposes.
-This page highlights the shared sources available in _https://steveteoh.github.io_ for demo purposes.
 It is a public-domain CSR with National Institute of Health to help monitor the spread of COVID-19.

 ### Data Sources
 Map Data Last Updated: 12/01/2023<br>